 Guest Lecturers and Contractors at the University of Mississippi

-The University of Mississippi encourages the free exchange of ideas and knowledge through the hosting of visiting lecturers and performers.
+The University of Mississippi encourages the open exchange of ideas and knowledge through the hosting of visiting lecturers and performers.
 When hosting an international guest lecturer or contractor who will perform services within the United States, the University of Mississippi is limited by very specific regulations from the Department of Homeland Security and the Department of Labor regarding payment and honoraria.

 It is important that hosting departments confirm that payment for services can be made to the visitor before extending an invitation.